georgemandis/konami-js/README.md

   * [Smashing Magazine](http://uxdesign.smashingmagazine.com/2012/04/26/gamification-ux-users-win-lose/)
   * [The History of Gaming Conventions](http://www.bigfishgames.com/daily/gaming-conventions-timeline/)
   * ...and MANY more!

+Submit a pull request if you would like to add your site to the list.

 ## Watch & Listen
-Watch me talk about the history of Konami-JS and the joy & value of maintaining "frivolous" open-source projects at OdessaJS here: [https://www.youtube.com/embed/F3xI3ps7syI](https://www.youtube.com/embed/F3xI3ps7syI)
+- Watch me talk about the history of Konami-JS and the joy & value of maintaining "frivolous" open-source projects at OdessaJS here: [https://www.youtube.com/embed/F3xI3ps7syI](https://www.youtube.com/embed/F3xI3ps7syI)

-Listen to me talk about Konami-JS on the [JS Party](https://changelog.com/jsparty) podcast here: [https://changelog.com/jsparty/81](https://changelog.com/jsparty/81)
+- Listen to me talk about Konami-JS on the [JS Party](https://changelog.com/jsparty) podcast here: [https://changelog.com/jsparty/81](https://changelog.com/jsparty/81)

 ## Forks
-If you'd prefer to use a coffeescript version you can find one here:
+If you'd prefer to use a CoffeeScript version you can find one here:
 [https://github.com/camray/konami-coffee](https://github.com/camray/konami-coffee)

 If you are looking for GamePad support check out this fork:
 [https://github.com/TomBebbington/konami-js](https://github.com/TomBebbington/konami-js)

 ## Contributions
 Your pull requests are welcome!
 Emphasis on small footprints, speed and broad device/browser compatability.
-Less interested in package manager and toolchain integrations—though that may change with the `2.0` branch.
+Less interested in package manager and toolchain integrations.